-Various machine unlearning methods have been proposed specifically for LLMs to address the above challenges.
-A major line of approaches focuses on parameter fine-tuning [60] based on a modified loss, usually by unlearning on the forget data and learning from the retained data to preserve utility [137, 143, 23, 142, 73, 149, 62], which requires only a small number of weight updates compared to retraining from scratch.
-Other approaches include model editing techniques [58, 139, 13, 148, 56, 102, 83], unlearning via in-context examples in the prompt [106, 99], and guarding the prompts themselves [129].
-Although effective, some approaches have been shown to impair a model's general capabilities [50, 88].
-This is due to knowledge entanglement caused by the fuzzy boundary between retention and forgetting objectives (e.g., forgetting a single person without affecting other related ones) [93, 90, 88, 109].
-Additionally, most prior work targets unlearning at the million- to billion-parameter scale through gradient-based optimization [143, 56, 36, 142, 90, 149, 73, 62], making the cost of unlearning scale with the model size and potentially expensive even with parameter-efficient modules.
-This cost could rise significantly for advanced proprietary models with hundreds of billions of parameters (e.g., GPT-4 [2], Gemini [45], Claude [6], and other model-as-a-service (MaaS) [42] providers), which makes gradient-based unlearning methods impractical.
+loss, usually by unlearning on the forget data and learning from the retained data to preserve utility [130, 136, 22, 135, 70, 142, 59], which require only a small number of weight updates compared to retraining from scratch.
+Other approaches include model editing techniques [55, 132, 13, 141, 53, 97, 80], unlearning via in-context examples in the prompt [101, 94], and guarding the prompts themselves [122].
+Although effective, some approaches have been shown to impair a model's general capabilities [47, 85].
+This is due to knowledge entanglement [87, 85] caused by either the fuzzy boundary between retention and forgetting objectives (e.g., forgetting a single person without affecting other related ones).
+Additionally, most prior work targets unlearning at the million- to billion-parameter scale through gradient-based optimization [136, 53, 34, 135, 87, 142, 70, 59], making the cost of unlearning scale with the model size and can be expensive even with parameter-efficient modules.